tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Final.md

 Reluctantly, I slipped a few crisp bills into my passport as I handed it over for inspection.
 The official's demeanor shifted subtly, a nod of understanding passing between us before he waved me through with a barely perceptible smile.

-The connecting flight to Đà Nẵng was shorter, the plane cutting through skies that transitioned from the deep blue of dusk to the inky black of night.
+The connecting flight to Đà Nẵng was shorter, the plane cutting through deep blue sky of dusk.

 As soon as I disembarked from the plane at Đà Nẵng, I navigated through the modest but bustling airport to find a somewhat quieter corner.
 Taking out my phone, I dialed the number of the contact Ash and Reine had given me.
 It belonged to Duyên, Tuyet's granddaughter and Nhân's daughter.